-Under the Large Project Authorization, the Project is seeking an exception to the dwelling unit exposure requirements for fifteen of the dwelling units at the 2^{nd} , 3^{rd} and 4^{th} floors that face onto the courtyard, which does not meet the dimensional requirements of the Planning Code.
+Under the Large Project Authorization, the Project is seeking an exception to the dwelling unit exposure requirements for fifteen of the dwelling units at the $2^{nd}$ , $3^{rd}$ and $4^{th}$ floors that face onto the courtyard, which does not meet the dimensional requirements of the Planning Code.
 Otherwise, all other dwelling units face onto a public street or compliant open area.

 F. Street Frontage in Mixed Use Districts.
-Planning Code Section 145.1 requires off-street parking at street grade on a development lot to be set back at least 25 feet on the ground floor; that no more than one-third of the width or 20 feet, whichever is less, of any given street frontage of a new structure parallel to and facing a street shall be devoted to parking and loading ingress or egress; that space for active uses be provided within the first 25 feet of building depth on the ground floor; that non-residential uses have a minimum floor-tofloor height of 17 feet; that the floors of street-fronting interior spaces housing nonresidential active uses and lobbies be as close as possible to the level of the adjacent sidewalk at the principal entrance to these spaces; and that frontages with active uses that are not residential or PDR be fenestrated with transparent windows and doorways for no less than 60 percent of the street frontage at the ground level.
+Planning Code Section 145.1 requires off-street parking at street grade on a development lot to be set back at least 25 feet on the ground floor; that no more than one-third of the width or 20 feet, whichever is less, of any given street frontage of a new structure parallel to and facing a street shall be devoted to parking and loading ingress or egress; that space for active uses be provided within the first 25 feet of building depth on the ground floor; that non-residential uses have a minimum floor-to-floor height of 17 feet; that the floors of street-fronting interior spaces housing non-residential active uses and lobbies be as close as possible to the level of the adjacent sidewalk at the principal entrance to these spaces; and that frontages with active uses that are not residential or PDR be fenestrated with transparent windows and doorways for no less than 60 percent of the street frontage at the ground level.

-The Project is seeking an exception to the street frontage requirement as part of the Large Project Authorization because the brick facade on the ground floor, which would be retained from the existing building, does not meet the transparency and fenestration requirements.
-The Project otherwise meets the requirements of Planning Code Section 145.1; all off-street parking is located below-grade, the garage door and curb cut are 10-feet wide, the ground floor ceiling height is 17 feet and the Project features active uses on the ground floor with a 7,471 square feet commercial space and the residential lobby, and residences on the upper floors.
+The Project meets the requirements of Planning Code Section 145.1; all off-street parking is located below-grade, the garage door and curb cut are 10-feet wide, the ground floor ceiling height is 17 feet and the Project features active uses on the ground floor with a 10,000 square feet PDR space and the residential lobby, and residences on the upper floors.